-- "Including Graph Depot repos in your client" on page 110 in p4 client - "Working with depots of type graph" on page 152 in p4 depot - "Stream and graph depot .git suffix and repo path" on page 548 in "p4 stream" on page 545
+- "Including Graph Depot repos in your client" on page 114 in p4 client - "Working with depots of type graph" on page 157 in p4 depot - "Stream and graph depot .git suffix and repo path" on page 560 in "p4 stream" on page 557

 - Force the sync.
-Helix server performs the sync even if the client workspace already has the file - f at the specified revision.
-If the file is writable, it is overwritten.

-This option does not affect open files, but it does override the noclobber client option (see "p4 client" on page 97).

-Updates server metadata without syncing files.
+Helix Server performs the sync even if the client workspace already has the file at the specified revision.
+If the file is writable, it is overwritten. - This option does not affect open files, but it does override the noclobber client option (see "p4 client" on page 100). - ─k Updates server metadata without syncing files.
 This enables you to ensure that the server reflects the state of files in the workspace while avoiding a large data transfer.